MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 * After you edit or assign a policy, it can take a few hours for changes to take effect.

-* A user cannot interact with any functionality of an app that the user is not allowed to use.
+* A user can't interact with any functionality of an app that the user isn't allowed to use.

 * Users can search for blocked apps and request admin approval.
 Admins retain complete control to [approve or ignore user requests](user-requests-approve-apps.md).

 * App setup policies work together with app permission policies.
 You select apps to pin in setup policy from a set of allowed apps.
-However, if a user has an app permission policy that blocks the use of a pinned app, then the user cannot use the app.
+However, if a user has an app permission policy that blocks the use of a pinned app, then the user can't use the app.

 * App policies apply to users using any Teams on web, mobile, or desktop.